GSA-TTS/FAC/backend/util/load_public_dissem_data/README-prepare_prod_data_for_local.md

 These scripts are meant to be run from within the application container context.
 So, stand up the container, and exec in.

-## BLUF
+## quickstart guide

-To run the scripts that prepare local data for use, exec into the `web` container:
+To run the scripts that prepare local data for use, exec into the `web` container from `/backend`:

 ```
 docker compose exec -it web /bin/bash